 Loss of Consortium

-A value is placed on this loss by considering the couple's individual life expectancies, whether the marriage was stable, how much care and companionship was bestowed upon the uninjured spouse (or vice versa), and the extent to which the benefits of married life have been lost.
+A value is placed on this loss by considering the couple's individual life expectancies, whether the marriage was stable, how much care and companionship was bestowed upon the uninjured spouse or vice versa, and the extent to which the benefits of married life have been lost.
 Usually, loss of consortium damages are only available when the spouse has been seriously injured and at least temporarily disabled.

 Loss of Enjoyment of Life